AI-nsley69/true-all-of-fabric/README.md

 # true-all-of-fabric
-A python script to try and download as many mods using a specificed modloader and mc version.
+A python script to try and download as many fabric mods on a mcversion Modrinth.
 Therefore creating a true all of fabric*

 *According to modrinth and whatever this script manages to download lol